Kafva/lofy/README.md

 * Browser proxies can prevent YouTube resources from being loaded.
 To resolve this, set `*.googlevideo.com` as an exception that bypasses the proxy.
 * Playlists are not allowed to have duplicate entries.

-## Future work
-YouTube-dl has support for many other sources and it should not be too difficult to integrate e.g. Soundcloud.